-§4.18.15 Definitions
+§4.18.14 Definitions

-RESPONSIBLE LAND DISTURBER: A person from the project team or development team who will be in charge of and responsible for carrying out the land-disturbing activity for the project, and who holds a responsible land disturber certificate as governed by the Virginia Department of Conservation and Recreation.

-THE ACT: The Chesapeake Bay Preservation Act (Code of Virginia, §62.1-44.15:67 et seq.)
-UNDERSTORY TREE: As defined in §4.5.9.B.2.
+- PLAN-APPROVING AUTHORITY: The person responsible for determining the adequacy of a conservation plan submitted for land disturbing activities on a unit or units of lands and for approving plans. - RESPONSIBLE LAND DISTURBER: A person from the project team or development team who will be in charge of and responsible for carrying out the land-disturbing activity for the project, and who holds a responsible land disturber certificate as governed by the Virginia Department of Conservation and Recreation. - STATE WATERS: All waters on the surface and under the ground wholly or partially within or bordering the state or within its jurisdiction - THE ACT: The Chesapeake Bay Preservation Act (Code of Virginia, § 10.1-2100 et seq.)